Mass Hierarchy of Z(2) Monopoles: Branching Rules

 \section{Branching Rules}

-In the previous section we have described how to find $su(2)$ subalgebras of $su(4)$ using embeddings $f:su(2)\hookrightarrow su(4)$ expressed as \eqref{embedding 1}-\eqref{embedding 10}.
-In order to evaluate the hedgehog gauge transformation \eqref{hedgehog} we must understand how the resulting embedded subgroup acts on the scalar field, so to see how this happens we need to determine how the vacuum decomposes into $su(2)$ multiplets.
+In the previous section we have described how to find $su(2)$ subalgebras of $su(4)$ using embeddings $f:su(2)\hookrightarrow su(4)$ expressed as \eqref{embeddings}.
+In order to evaluate the hedgehog gauge transformation \eqref{hedgehog} we must understand how the resulting embedded subgroup acts on the symmetric scalar field.
+This is done by expressing the vacuum state as a combination of $su(2)$ multiplets.
 We turn therefore to the task of finding those multiplets.
-Notice that the symmetric second-rank tensor representation of $SU(4)$ is ten-dimensional and irreducible.
-The embedded subgroup on the other hand may no longer act transitively on the space of states.
-Therefore it decomposes this representation into a direct sum of smaller irreducible representations.
+In the symmetric second-rank tensor representation of $su(4)$, the $\mathbf{10}$, the embedded $su(2)$ no longer acts transitively on the space of states, so it decomposes this representation into a direct sum of smaller irreducible representations (irreps).
 Each embedding induces a distinct decomposition called its branching rule \cite{georgi2000lie}.

-The highest weight of the symmetric second-rank tensor representation of $su(4)$, in Dynkin coefficients reads $\Lambda=2\lambda_1=\ket{2\ 0\ 0}$ and $|\alpha_i|^2=2$.
-Starting from there, using \eqref{lower once}-\eqref{lower twice} we are able to lower every state and establish the branching rules of the embeddings \eqref{embedding 1}–\eqref{embedding 10} found in Sec. \ref{Embeddings}.
+For a general representation we define the basis of weight states $\{\ket{\mu}\}$ as eigenstates of the Cartan generators, $H^{\alpha}\ket{\mu}=\alpha\cdot\mu\ket{\mu}$ and for $su(4)$ they can be abbreviated $\ket{m_1\ m_2\ m_3}=\ket{m_1\lambda_1+m_2\lambda_2+m_3\lambda_3},$ such that $H^{\alpha_i}\ket{m_1\ m_2\ m_3}=m_i\ket{m_1\ m_2\ m_3}$.
+The highest weight of the $\mathbf{10}$ is $\Lambda=2\lambda_1=\ket{2\ 0\ 0}$, and a diagram of the weight space is provided in Figure \ref{weight diagram}.
+Using the identities it is possible to establish the branching rules of the embeddings \eqref{embeddings}.
 We illustrate the index 4 embedding branching rule below.

 Take $H=2H^{\alpha_1}+2H^{\alpha_2}$ and $E^{+}=\sqrt{2}E^{\alpha_1}+\sqrt{2}E^{\alpha_2}$.
 Then,